 HISTORY TAKING The eye care practitioner will ask you about how your eyes look and feel and if you have any trouble seeing.
 They will also ask about your general health and if anyone in your family has any eye diseases.
 SIGHT TEST You will be asked to look at a chart of letters or pictures that may be on a wall or screen.
 They will ask you which letters or pictures you can see.
 They will also ask you to look at a chart that you can hold and tell them which letters or pictures you can see.
 If you already use glasses, this test may be done with your glasses on and with your glasses off.
 GLASSES PRESCRIPTION Your glasses prescription will be assessed using special devices.
 Your new prescription will be compared to any glasses you already have.
 ADDITIONAL TESTING You may also be asked to do a few other activities that help the practitioner understand how your eyes work for example how well your two eyes work together and how you see colours.
 EYE HEALTH The health of the front of your eye will then be tested using a microscope-based instrument.
 Your practitioner might also ask to put some eyedrops in your eye, which will increase the size of the pupils (the black part of your eye) so that the practitioner can look at the back of your eye.
 GLASSES MEASUREMENT AND DISPENSING If you need glasses for the first time or require a change of glasses, measurements will be taken to ensure that the frame fits well on your face, is comfortable and you can see well with the glasses.
 DISCUSSION At the end of the eye test, the practitioner will explain to you and your parents or carer about the health of your eyes and your vision.
 They will explain things you will need to do to look after your eyes and vision.
 If you are found to have an eye disease, they will let you know what you need to do to treat the disease.
-They will also let you know what you need to do to treat the disease.
-They will also let you know whet you need to do to treat the disease.
+They will also let you know when you need to have your eyes tested again.